owkin/PyDESeq2/README.md

 PyDESeq2 is a living project and any contributions are welcome!
 Feel free to open new PRs or issues.

+## Credits

+PyDESeq2 has been originally developed by Boris Muzellec, Maria Teleńczuk, Vincent Cabeli, and Mathieu Andreux and funded by [Owkin](https://www.owkin.com/).
+In Dec 2025, the maintenance of PyDESeq2 was taken over by the scverse community.

 ## Citing this work

 ```